top of page

 Ruby Creek Crossing.jpg

-As much as I enjoyed the open vistas of the Palouse Hills, curiosity about the terrain further east, in the forested hills of Idaho, lured me away for a one day "explore."
+Curiosity about the terrain in the forested hills of Idaho, lured me on a one day "explore."
 There, along a rural highway to Elk River, Idaho, Ruby Creek cut short my "explore."
 Soon I discovered a dirt track that led me to a ford across the Creek.
 Painting subjects beckoned in all directions.
 I got so involved in the painting that I failed to notice the approach of a critter until it was a stone's throw (this time an easy lob) distance from me.
-A curious cow.
+A cow.
+Could it be a potential patron of the arts?

-I picked out Kamiah, Idaho on the map.
-I'd never been there?
-On the way I drove through through Nezperce, where I hoped to look up an old friend.
-Alas, he had moved and a sign announced the road from Nezperce to Kamiah was closed.
+A sign announced the road from Nezperce to Kamiah was closed.
 No problem!
 I'd just take a detour that led to Grangeville, Idaho.
-I'd never been there either.
+I'd never been there.
 I found the route dominated by rolling farmland with scattered ranches -- until I spotted a side track leading to an abandoned house.
 I couldn't resist.
 However, brush and trees seemed to engulf what was once someone's dream so I opted to pass.
 Returning towards the highway, I discovered several abandoned apple trees.
 Another future abstraction idea.
 The apples were tasty, too.

 West Fork.jpg

-Aiming our car for Montana a sign advertising reasonable rates drew me to Lolo Hot Springs Resort.
-The drawing card -- the West Fork of Lolo Creek that "spoke" eloquently of scenes from my memory -- similar settings in the high country of Utah and Wyoming that cemented my love of wild places back in my youth.
-My destiny to migrate to Alaska was surely set during those formative middle school years.
-Everywhere along the valley bottoms, riparian areas brought back happy memories.
+A sign "Reasonable Rates" drew me to Montana's Lolo Hot Springs Resort where the West Fork of Lolo Creek "spoke" eloquently of scenes of the high country of Utah and Wyoming that cemented my love of wild places back in my youth.
+My desire to migrate to Alaska was set during those formative middle school years.
+Everywhere along the valley bottoms, riparian areas rekindled happy memories.
 I stayed at Lolo Hot Springs one extra night.

-Waiting for Rain 9 X 12 inches Alkyd on Raymar Panel $195 unframed
+Waiting for Rain 9 x 12 inches Alkyd on Raymar Panel $300 unframed

-The time had come to turn back north and west.
-I had an Alaska Ferry to catch so I needed to be more judicious with my time.
-Besides, the weather was turning towards the wet side.
-Then, I spotted a sign -- White Pine Creek Road.
+During a plain air painting road trip through Montana I spotted a sign -- White Pine Creek Road.
 Umm, I wonder what was up in those mountains?
-Off I went for one last painting -- a dry stretch of White Pine Creek.
+Off I went for a painting -- a dry stretch of White Pine Creek.
 I guess they needed the rain that was about to hit.

 Waiting for Rain.jpg